 The book is organized in three parts and the two last parts (i.e. including La Danse Macabre) were written in 1476 at the l'hôtel Descornay by a chaplain in Madame de Sottenghien.

 Jubinal(4) reports on two manuscripts in the Hague.

 One of them, no. 781 was later named "Gérard A. 53" and "T 327".
 Today it's called "KB 71 G 78".
 According to Koninklijke Bibliotheek it is a copy of the BNF Fr.
 14989 made by the book-collector Georges-Joseph Gérard (1734-1814) back in 1772, when the manuscript still resided in Brussels.

-The other manuscript, 782, is a considerably older.
+The other manuscript, 782, is considerably older.
 Georges-Joseph Gérard had purchased it in 1761, and it was later named "Gérard A. 54" and "T 328".
 Today it is called "KB 71 E 49", and the Royal Library in Hague believes it to be from 1470-1480.
-The manuscript cannot be younger than 1481, because that year Claude de Toulongeon was named a Knight of the Golden Fleece (at Bois-le-Duc), but the coat of arms on page 8v does not feature a collar with a golden sheepskin.
+The reason for this assumption is that in 1481 Claude de Toulongeon was named a Knight of the Golden Fleece (at Bois-le-Duc), but the coat of arms on page 8v does not feature a collar with a golden sheepskin.

 Bundled together with 25 other texts, pages 285-293v contain a dance of women.
 The manuscript, which is probably the oldest version of the women's dance, is very similar to Fr.
 25434 with the same 32 women appearing in the same order and with similar titles.

 Three of the women are called "La femme", which is not very informative in a sequence of 32 women.
 Two are titled "La vieille", not to be confused with "La vieille damoiselle".